microsoft/atlas-design/site/src/components/tabs.md

 # Tabs

 The behaviors by default will update the active button.
-Additional funcationality will need to be passed to initTabs()
+Additional functionality will need to be passed to initTabs()

 ```html
 <section class="display-flex justify-content-center align-items-center">